Logius-standaarden/fsc-core/draft-fsc-core-00.md

 Although multiple ServicePublicationGrants are allowed in a single Contract it is **RECOMMENDED** to limit this to one per Contract.
 Adding multiple ServicePublicationGrants on a single Contract makes the Contract fragile.
 If the publication of one Service changes the whole Contract will be invalidated.

 ## Outway

+The Outway is used by Peers to connect to a Service.
+The Outway functions as a forwarding proxy that is responsible for setting up the connection to the Inway that is offering a Service.

+The Outway is responsible for:

+- setting up mTLS connections with Inways
+- including a valid access token with each request
+- deliver the response from the Service to the client calling the Outway

 ### Behavior